Trump visits Marines who responded to recent DC fire

-WASHINGTON (AP) — President Donald Trump is paying a visit to the Marine Barracks in Washington to meet with marines who responded to a recent fire at a public housing complex in the nation’s capital.
+WASHINGTON (AP) — President Donald Trump paid a visit Thursday to the Marine Barracks and met with Marines who responded to a fire at a local public housing complex.

-The September fire tore through the Arthur Capper Public Housing complex for seniors, displacing dozens of residents.
+The president and first lady Melania Trump spent about 40 minutes at the facility, where about 150 Marines had gathered in an event space at tables set with mini pumpkin pies.

-First lady Melania Trump is joining the president on a snowy day in Washington.
+The Trumps went around the room, greeting the Marines one by one, and later sat with some at a table.

-The visit comes after the president was criticized for canceling a trip to an American cemetery in Paris on Saturday after his helicopter was grounded by bad weather.
-He also did not visit Arlington National Cemetery to commemorate Veterans Day.
+The visit comes after the president was criticized for canceling a trip to an American cemetery about 60 miles northwest of Paris on Saturday after his helicopter was grounded by bad weather.
+Trump was in Paris for ceremonies marking the 100th anniversary of the end of World War I on Sunday and therefore did not attend the annual commemoration for Veterans Day at Arlington National Cemetery on the same day.
+He also did not visit Arlington on Monday, the federal legal holiday, after his return from France.

 Most Read Nation & World Stories